Hello, My name is Kim Adlington and I am the Family Liaison Officer (FLO) at St Eanswythe’s C of E Primary School.

 I have also attended a number of CHIN (child in need) and CP (child protection) meetings to support parents.

-I am in school three days a week and am available to parents prior to their children coming into school.
+I am available to parents prior to their children coming into school.
 I regularly provide a listening ear to families and mediate between parents who have separated and find communication difficult, frequently with their children ‘in the middle’.
 I liaise with school staff where appropriate.

 I aim to promote the self-esteem of parents, in turn to enable them to respond to their family needs by communicating openly and to provide good parenting.
 I work closely with the Safeguarding team, passing on information, where appropriate.